araraonline/kag-cpe/templates/sanity_check.md

 ### Population density at various levels

-The density should stay roughly the same at different levels.
+The densities should stay roughly the same at different levels.

-The only level generated here was police precincts.

 <img src="{{ dept.sc_figure5_path }}" style="max-width: 10in; max-height: 10in;" />